bannzai/EraCalculator/README.md

 # EraCalculator
 Last library of 平成.
 So, in Japan change era.
-This libray is my memorial library.
+This library is my memorial library.

 ## Usage
 EraCalculator can convert other Era years.